 Arguably, ice fishing in Alaska has a few reasons why it is nowhere near as popular when compared to the open water season.
 Two of which are cold freezing temperatures and bitter arctic wind.
-When most of the population hears “ice fishing”, they conjure up visions of sitting outside on top of a frozen lake slowly turning into a popsicle.
-Painfully suspending a dangling bait in the brisk arctic conditions through a small hole in the ice, trying to catch a less-than-average size trout does not have the same appealas fly-fishing during the fair weather months of an Alaskan summer.
-While a portion of this may hold some truth — you may only catch a six-inch fish after all — modern advancements in portable shanties for winter fishermen have virtually eliminated excuses for being uncomfortably frozen while ice fishing.
+When most of the population hears “ice fishing”, they conjure up visions of sitting outside on top of a frozen lake slowly turning into a popsicle, but good icefishing shelters go a long way.
+Painfully suspending a dangling bait in the brisk arctic conditions through a small hole in the ice, trying to catch a less-than-average size trout does not have the same appeal as fly-fishing during the fair weather months of an Alaskan summer.
+While a portion of this may hold some truth—you may only catch a six-inch fish after all—modern advancements in icefishing shelters for winter fishermen have virtually eliminated excuses for being uncomfortably frozen while ice fishing.

 Although the rental units work well and are fairly cost effective, they are static.
 The inability to move the public rental ice huts or a personally-built hulking wooden shanty to another location on the lake (or to an entirely different lake) limits a fisherman’s options.
 As my ice-fishing interest grew, I needed to look at other sources for shelter if I was going to stay warm and on the move while out chasing fish in the winter.
 Thoughts of building my own ice house created issues of how and where to store such a unit, transporting concerns every season, the constructing time and, of course, cost for materials.
 (Not to mention my lack of carpentry skills).
 Ideas of constructing my own bulky hard-side hut were quickly dashed once I discovered the many retail-manufactured soft-sided shelters already existing on the market.

-Soft-sided, portable ice-fishing shelters are grouped into basically two styles: “flip-over” or “flip-up” and “folding”.
-Features and cost vary with each unit depending on the size and style but you can expect to see prices range from $250 to $450 for a 3-4 man shelter.
-The shelters allow anglers really great mobility, changing locations when the bite turns off, quickly and efficiently, thus maximizing actual time fishing while protecting and keeping an angler comfortable.
+Soft-sided, portable icefishing shelters are grouped into basically two styles: “flip-over” or “flip-up” and “folding”.
+Features and cost vary with each unit depending on the size and style but you can expect to see prices range from $250 to $450 for 3-4 man icefishing shelters.
+These icefishing shelters allow anglers really great mobility, changing locations when the bite turns off, quickly and efficiently, thus maximizing actual time fishing while protecting and keeping an angler comfortable.
 Knowing which option is the best choice for you can be confusing with all the makes and models offered.
 The main points that should be considered are size, durability, and portability.